Always up to date

 STERN:‘Pain relief: immersing themselves in virtual worlds helps patients’

-‘Patients who used virtual reality glasses felt less pain for a longer period of time than those who distracted themselves by watching TV,’ a US study has found.
+‘Patients who used virtual reality headsets felt less pain for a longer period of time than those who distracted themselves by watching TV,’ a US study has found.
 The palliative effects lasted for up to 72 hours.
-Patients with extremely severe pains benefited most from the glasses.
+Patients with extremely severe pains benefited most from the headset.
 The mechanism by which this operates, it is believed, is that experiences in the virtual reality realm distract the patient so much that their pains are perceived less intensely.’

 The association Wir Sind Altenpflege provides a workshop about Virtual Travel